-The research interests of the faculty of the Department of Chemistry and Biochemistry at Providence College are constantly changing and developing.
-Here are some areas of current research interest with which undergraduate chemistry majors can become involved.
+The research interests of the chemistry faculty are constantly changing and developing.
+Here are some areas of current research interest with which chemistry majors can become involved.

 The results of these original research projects are often presented by students and faculty at regional and national meetings of the professional societies.